Vasiliskov/developer-docs/hooks-reference/invoices-and-quotes.md

 ## ViewInvoiceDetailsPage

-Executes as the invoice is being viewed as a client
+Executes as the invoice is being viewed as an admin.

 #### Parameters